ECCC-MSC/open-data/canada.ca_upcoming/msc-data/meteocode/readme_meteocode-datamartcsv_en.md

 NOTE: ALL HOURS ARE IN UTC.

-The filenames of the meteocode CSV files have the following nomenclature:
+The filenames of the meteocode CSV files have the following nomenclature :

 YYYY-MM-DDTHH-MM-SSZ_FPAANN_rRRRR_BB.csv

-where:
+where :

-* YYYY-MM-DDTHH-MM-SSZ: time of emission for the forecast.
+* **YYYY-MM-DDTHH-MM-SSZ** : Time of emission for the forecast.
 Date is in ISO 8601 format.
-* P: constant string meaning "Forecast Public".
+* **P** : Constant string meaning "Forecast Public".
-* ANN: See the section 'Filename' in the CMML README at http://dd.weather.gc.ca/meteocode/doc/cmml/README_CMML.txt
+* **ANN** : See the section 'Filename' in the CMML README at http://dd.weather.gc.ca/meteocode/doc/cmml/README_CMML.txt
-* r: constant string indicating the beginning of the region code.
+* **r** : Constant string indicating the beginning of the region code.
-* RRRR: alphanumerical code indicating the region of the public forecast.
+* **RRRR** : Alphanumerical code indicating the region of the public forecast.
 Can be of an arbitrary length (ex: 3pe, 10zf, 71.14).
 The complete list of forecast region and their associated code can be found at the end of this file in the section "Region's code and name".
-* BB: string indicating the weather elements.
+* **BB** : String indicating the weather elements.
 Can be one of the following values: TA (Air Temperature), TD (Dew Point), PA (Precipitation accumulation), POP (Probability Of Precipitation), WS (Wind Speed and Direction), WG (Wind Gust), CC (Cloud Cover).

 **Note**: